jtatum2101/Dutch/README.md

 ## MileStone 4 (7/2):
 ### Things to get done during this time period:
 - The user will be able to input multiple suspect if there is more than one.
 - The user can use this if they are police and want to file a report.
-- Another feature is that only the user that created the report can delete the report.
 - However, every user can update the report.
 - Every user can view all reports or reports by date and report number.
-- The user can also describe the victim by hair color, eye color, sex, and race.
-- The user can also describe the suspect(s) by hair color, eye color, sex, and race.
+- The user can also describe the suspect(s) by name, hair color, eye color, and ethnicity.
 - The user can also describe the warrant if the suspect(s) has any warrants.
 - The website can be used as an alternative to file reports and manage those reports.